 How does the health check function of Server Load Balancer (SLB) work?

-How does the health check function of Server Load Balancer (SLB) work?

 SLB checks the service availability of backend servers (ECS instances) by performing health checks on backend servers.
-When SLB determines that an instance is unhealthy, it stops distributing requests to that instance.
-Distributions to that instance will resume when it becomes healthy again.
+When SLB detects that an ECS instance is unhealthy, SLB stops distributing requests to the ECS instance until it becomes healthy again.

-The IP address range used to perform the health check is 100.64.0.0/10.
-The backend servers cannot block this CIDR block.
-You do not need to additionally configure a security group rule to allow access from this CIDR block.
-However, if you have configured security rules such as iptables, allow access from this CIDR block (100.64.0.0/10 is reserved by Alibaba Cloud, and other users cannot use any IP address in this CIDR block, so there is no security risk).
+The IP address range used for health checks is 100.64.0.0/10.
+Make sure that backend ECS instances do not block this CIDR block.
+You do not need to configure a security group rule to allow access from this CIDR block.
+However, if you have configured security rules such as iptables, you need to allow access from this CIDR block.
+(100.64.0.0/10 is reserved by Alibaba Cloud.
+Other users cannot use any IP address in this CIDR block and therefore there is no security risk.)

 For more information, see Health check overview.